England 'need a hero' says Broad as New Zealand tighten grip

-Auckland, March 25, 2018 (AFP) - - The fall of Joe Root's wicket on the last ball of day four Sunday left England calling for a hero to salvage a draw in the first Test against New Zealand in Auckland.
+Auckland (AFP) - The fall of Joe Root's wicket on the last ball of day four Sunday left England calling for a hero to salvage a draw in the first Test against New Zealand in Auckland.

 England's position at 132 for three, 237 in arrears, revived memories of the cliffhanger Test the last time the sides clashed here in Auckland five years ago, when the match went down to the final ball.